mdolab/DCFoil.jl/README.md

 camelCase - variables
 PascalCase - modules
-snake_case - functions (all functions should contain a verb) SCREAMING_SNAKE_CASE - constants
+snake_case - functions (all functions should contain a verb) and filenames SCREAMING_SNAKE_CASE - constants